Fr Michael O'Flanagan monthly traditional sessions

 A beginner / improver 'junior' session starts at 8.00 pm. — the emphasis is on playing common tunes at a handy pace with a steady beat, and to encourage entrainemnt in group playing.
 Adult beginners are welcome.

 There are a number of singers and a wide selection of instruments, with a strong leaning towards fiddles and accordions.
-Our youngest musician who joins us is 15, while our oldest, Jimmy is 94.
+Our youngest musician who joins us is 15, while our oldest, Jimmy was 94.

 A note on the Fr.
 Michael O'Flanagan Traditional Group

 The new branch quickly became aware that although Fr Michael played a significant role in the history of North Sligo, and was an avid supporter of Irish music and culture, no plaque or memorial to his name existed.
 Shortly afterwards a plaque, with his name inscribed, was installed over the holy water font in Cliffoney Church.
 The Church was packed for the memorial Mass celebrated by Fr.
 Patrick Healy.
-In attendance were officers and members of the branch, Pat OíFlanagan of Castlerea, grandnephew of Fr.
-OíFlanagan, and Thomas Hargadon, Cliffoney.
+In attendance were officers and members of the branch, Pat O’Flanagan of Castlerea, grandnephew of Fr.
+O’Flanagan, and Thomas Hargadon, Cliffoney.